 - 1.1 Lower Bullingham (Figure 1) is a diverse parish located south of the City of Hereford.
 Running broadly north to south the parish is bounded to the north by the River Wye.
 Moving south land uses and development density show significant variation.
 East of the railway line is the Rotherwas Industrial Estate; to the west, suburban style housing that forms part of the wider built-up area of the City.
 Beyond this more built-up form of development the parish is open land with isolated hamlets and farms.
 The eastern boundary of the parish being formed by Dinedor Hill; and to the west and south are the gentle, rolling hills of Aconbury and Callow and Haywood. - 1.2 The population of the Parish is 1,876 residents living in 805 households (2011 Census)1.
 The Parish has a relatively young population profile 22.3% of residents are under 16; compared with 18.4% in Herefordshire county, and 20.1% in England and Wales: only 10.6% of residents are aged over 65 years compared to 21.3% in Herefordshire and 16.4% nationally. - 1.3 Perhaps, unsurprisingly, given this relatively young population economic activity rates are high.
 Over 80% of 16-74 year olds are economically active in Lower Bullingham compared with 71.3% in the County and 69.9% nationally.
 Relatively fewer residents in Lower Bullingham have no formal qualifications 17.6%; compared to 22.9% in Herefordshire and 22.5% in England.
 But relatively fewer, 22.4%, have higher level (degree) qualifications than in the County (27.5%) and nationally (27.4%). - 1.4 Unlike other parts of Herefordshire this is not a rural economy, 2.3% work in agriculture compared to 5.4% in Herefordshire and 0.8% in England.
 Over a third of residents in employment work in manufacturing (16.2%) and repair of motor vehicles (18.6%).
 Comparative figures for Herefordshire are 12.6% and 16.7% and for England 8.8% and 15.9%.
 These figures come as no surprise given that the Rotherwas Industrial Estate is located in the parish.
-Other significant forms of employment for those living in the parish are public administration 8.2% and health and social work 15.4%. - 1.5 Residents in Lower Bullingham are more likely to live in owner occupied housing (68.6%) than the rest of the County (67.7%) and private rented http://neighbourhood.statistics.gov.uk/dissemination/ accommodation (19.1%; County 13.6%).
-Consequently, there is less social housing (5.8%) in Lower Bullingham compared with Herefordshire (10.5%).
+Other significant forms of employment for those living in the parish are public administration 8.2% and health and social work 15.4%.

-1 2011 Census, Office for National Statistics
+1 2011 Census, Office for National Statistics http://neighbourhood.statistics.gov.uk/dissemination/